apache/fury-site/docs/guide/swift/external-types.md

 serialized properties.
 These requirements allow Fory to preserve shared and circular references.

+Swift budgets only fields listed in this declaration.
+Add `@ForyField(ignore: true)` fields for substantial omitted storage; they count toward the graph budget but are not serialized.

 Use a manual serializer if the class is immutable, requires constructor arguments, or cannot be safely observed before all fields are assigned.